crowdfavorite-mirrors/wp-breadcrumb-navxt/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=FD5XEU783BR8U&lc=US&item_name=Breadcrumb%20NavXT%20Donation&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Tags: breadcrumb, breadcrumbs, trail, navigation, menu, widget Requires at least: 3.2
-Tested up to: 3.3.1
+Tested up to: 3.4.2
-Stable tag: 4.0.1
+Stable tag: 4.2.0
 Adds breadcrumb navigation showing the visitor's path to their current location.

 == Description ==

 Breadcrumb NavXT, the successor to the popular WordPress plugin Breadcrumb Navigation XT, was written from the ground up to be better than its ancestor.
 This plugin generates locational breadcrumb trails for your WordPress powered blog or website.
 These breadcrumb trails are highly customizable to suit the needs of just about any website running WordPress.
 The Administrative interface makes setting options easy, while a direct class access is available for theme developers and more adventurous users.
-Do note that Breadcrumb NavXT requires PHP5.2 or newer.

 = Translations =

 Breadcrumb NavXT distributes with translations for the following languages:

 * English - default -
+* Russian by Alexander Samsonov
-* German by Tom Klingenberg
+* German by Daniel Lang
+* Dutch by Joachim Jensen
-* French by Laurent Grabielle
+* French (France) by Emmanuel Beziat
+* Norwegian (Bokmål) by Jan Rosvoldsve
-* Spanish by Karin Sequen
+* Spanish (Spain) by Karin Sequen
+* Portuguese (Portugal) by Luís Rodrigues
-* Dutch by Stan Lenssen
+* Estonian by Martin Orn
-* Russian by Yuri Gribov
+* Latvian by Martins Dzerve
 * Swedish by Patrik Spathon
+* Azerbaijani by Zaur Bayramov

+The following were not included, but are in the process of being updated:

-* Italian by Luca Camellini
+* Italian by Tamara Balestri
+* Malay by Ben Di
+* Hindi by Love Chandel

+The following translations are in need of a maintainer:

-* Japanese by Kazuhiro Terada
+* Japanese originally maintained by Kazuhiro Terada

 Don't see your language on the list?
-Feel free to translate Breadcrumb NavXT and send John Havlik the translations.
+Stop by [Breadcrumb NavXT's translation project](http://translate.mtekk.us/projects/breadcrumb-navxt "Go to Breadcrumb NavXT's GlotPress based translation project").

 == Installation ==

 Please visit [Breadcrumb NavXT's](http://mtekk.us/code/breadcrumb-navxt/#installation "Go to Breadcrumb NavXT's project page's installation section.") project page for installation and usage instructions.

 == Changelog ==
+= 4.2.0 =
+* Behaviour change: Date archives are only available for the 'post' post type.
+* New feature: All Custom Post Types can now either use a post parent, or taxonomy based hierarchy.
+* New feature: Post Format archives are now supported.
+* New feature: Reorganized settings page with more responsive elements.
+* Bug fix: Widget will now display properly when told to include the paged breadcrumb on the main posts archive.
+* Bug fix: Using flat taxonomies as the post hierarchy no longer causes extraneous breadcrumb templates to be applied.
+* Bug fix: Mainsite link now works on posts and pages in multisite environments.
+* Bug fix: `bcn_breadcrumb::title_trim()` no longer cuts HTML encoded characters.
+* Bug fix: `bcn_breadcrumb::title_trim()` no longer trims the title when the title length is equal to the max length.
+= 4.1.0 =
+* Behavior change: Made the behavior of posts using flat taxonomies match the behavior of using a hierarchical taxonomy when the post is not assigned a taxonomy term.
+* New feature: Custom Post Types that are hierarchical can now fall back to a taxonomy if they don’t have a parent.
+* New feature: Pretext option for the included Widget, allows 'You are here:' type messages in the widget.
+* Bug fix: Textdomain was changed to the correct one in the widget.
+* Bug fix: Textdomain was changed from 'breadcrumb_navxt' to 'breadcrumb-navxt' for improved compatibility with the new GlotPress translation flow.
+* Bug fix: Fixed cause of PHP warnings on empty term archive pages.
+* Bug fix: Fixed cause of PHP warnings on term archives restricted to a specified post type.
+* Bug fix: Fixed cause of PHP warnings and improper behavior on author archives if showing the page number in the breadcrumb trail.
+= 4.0.2 =
+* New feature: Estonian translation added props to Martin Orn.
+* New feature: Azerbaijani translation added props to Zaur Bayramov.
+* Bug fix: Replaced deprecated RDFa and Microformat breadcrumbs with Schema.org breadcrumbs support in the included sidebar widget.
+* Bug fix: Mainsite breadcrumbs are linked once again.
+* Bug fix: Safe default settings for CPTs and taxonomies should work now.
+* Bug fix: Updated translations should work, previously the old ones loaded.
 = 4.0.1 =
 * New feature: Norwegian translations added props to Jan Rosvoldsve.
 * Bug fix: Fixed line 591 and line 646 errors in multisite installs.
-* Bug fix: Attachments will now obey the root page setting for their parent, regardless of the parent’s post type.
+* Bug fix: Attachments will now obey the root page setting for their parent, regardless of the parent's post type.
 = 4.0.0 =
 * Behavior change: Prefix, suffix, and anchor settings have been replaced with templates for all breadcrumb types.
 * Behavior change: `bcn_display_nested` function was removed from the main plugin.
 Will appear in a supplementary plugin.